SAP-archive/teched2020-DEV264/README.md

-# DEV264 - Deep dive into SAP Cloud Platform Workflow Management
+# DEV264 - Deep dive into SAP Business Technology Platform Workflow Management

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called DEV264 - Deep dive into SAP Cloud Platform Workflow Management.
+This repository contains the material for the SAP TechEd 2020 session called DEV264 - Deep dive into SAP Business Technology Platform Workflow Management.

 ## Overview

-SAP Cloud Platform Workflow Management is a serivce enabling customers to automate workflows, manage decisions and gain real time visibility into processes.
+SAP Business Technology Platform Workflow Management is a serivce enabling customers to automate workflows, manage decisions and gain real time visibility into processes.
 The following key capabilities are part of this service.
 - **Workflow** - Automating processes, extending processes or orchestrating process steps across line of business applications.
 - **Business Rules** - Managing decisions centrally and seperat decision logic from application logic.